kubeshop/testkube/docs/docs/articles/deploying-from-private-registries.md

-# Guide to Deploying Testkube from private registries
+# Guide to Deploying Testkube from Private Registries

 This guide shows how to deploy Testkube using images from private registries.